Ngaba: Geography

 The commune's topography features a predominately large plain, complemented by a hill located in the southern part of the commune.
 Climatically, Ngaba is characterized by a bi-seasonal tropical climate, with a rainy season lasting from September to May and a dry season occurring from June to August.

 Administrative division

 Ngaba was established as a commune by Ministerial Decree No. 6836 on 30 March 1968, which introduced and named the new communes of Kinshasa.
 This legal framework was further substantiated by Ministerial Decree No. 69–0042 on 23 January 1969, which clarified the number, names, and boundaries of Kinshasa's urban communes.
 The commune's name honors a prominent Teke-Humbu chief, Ngaba, who resided near the Ngaba Roundabout, close to the Catholic parish and the small market of Makala.

 Ngaba is governed by Kinshasa's municipal authorities and operates under a municipal council and an executive college.
 Leadership is provided by a mayor (Burgomaster; French: Bourgmestre) and a deputy mayor, both appointed by the head of state.
 While a reform plan calls for the election of burgomasters by communal councils, this has yet to be implemented.

-The commune is administratively divided into six neighborhoods:
+The commune is administratively divided into six quartiers (quarters):